 “Powerlessness is our greatest treasure.
 Don’t try to get rid of it.
 Everything in us wants to get rid of it.
 Grace is sufficient for you, but not something you can understand.
 To be in too big a hurry to get over our difficulties is a mistake because you don’t know how valuable they are

 Jim Elliff makes an important point.
 Writes Peter Krol of Knowable Word.
 To read Scripture rightly, we must be willing to allow each author, in each text, to make the point he wants to make.
 We must not be quick to harmonize its teaching with the rest of the Bible, lest we dilute or overturn the point

-We are going to have our CBS Europe Conference in Maastricht, Netherlands on March 29-April 1, 2019.
+We are going to have our CBS Europe Conference in Maastricht, the Netherlands on March 29-April 1, 2019.
 If you are a pastor of a church and your church is using CBS, we welcome you to join the pre-forum conference that starts on Friday morning, March 29.
-We will learn from our speakers and each other
+We will learn from our speakers and each

 Bless the Lord, O my soul, and all that is within me, bless his holy name!
 (Ps.
 103:1) I read from a book how we often ask God to bless what we do.
 The author challenged us to think differently.
 How can I bless the Lord?
 What can I do today to bless His holy name?

 Thank you everyone for your love and support for CBS Europe during the current year.
 Have a Merry Christmas and a Blessed New Year 2018!
 For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty